nul800sebastiaan/Cultiv.Hangfire/README.md

 ## Notes for specific versions this package and Umbraco

+- Version 5+ of this package works with Umbraco versions 17 and above
-- Version 4+ of this package works with Umbraco versions 14 and above
+- Version 4+ of this package works with Umbraco versions 14 through 16
 - Version 3 and below works with Umbraco 9 through 13

 ### Umbraco 13